UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

 * To access the source files clone the git repository at https://github.com/ms-iot/wof-webapp.git.
 •	Image clone ripo
 * Delete workerRole.cs from the project.
+* Put your map into the source folder.
 * Run “wof-pathfinding.exe”.

 Congratulations!
 Now you can convert your map into a graph and run pathfinding on it.